Executive summary

 JWT verification supporting HS256, RS256, ES256, and PS256.
 JWKS rotation cached process-wide via PyJWKClient. iss, aud, exp, nbf, signature, and configurable clock-skew leeway all enforced.
 Admin-claim resolution accepts list, comma-separated, and space-separated encodings (Okta, Azure AD, PingFederate flows).

-A connector that errors fail-closes.
+A connector whose identity-propagation channel is unavailable fail-closes.
 A connector that's not configured is "not in scope" in LOCAL mode and a hard deny in PRODUCTION.

 3.5 Stage 5 — Adaptive trust